jethornton/simple-pyqt5-deb/docs/source/deb.rst

 Building the deb
 ================

-In the simpqt-0.0.1 directory of the program in this case it's a subdirectory of gui-deb open a terminal and build the deb with the following command.
+In the `simpqt` directory of the program in this case it's a subdirectory of gui-deb open a terminal and build the deb with the following command.
 ::